 The evils of missing details

 A colleague recalled the time she led the media outreach on a multi-city event for a razor brand.
-On securing interest in a particular market, she followed up with what she thought was the appropriate media alert for that locales, but it was for an event that had taken place the week before, so the editor was unable to use it.
+After securing interest in a particular market, she followed up with what she thought was the appropriate media alert for that locale, but it was for an event that had taken place the week before, so the editor was unable to use it.
 As ominous as that is, the story has a silver lining.
 The editor was bemused by the snafu and wrote about the event after the fact, resulting in a very good story.
 Lesson learned: PR is a fast-moving business, but sacrificing accuracy for speed will be a fail every (well nearly every) time.

 Ignoring C-suite relationships at your peril